1. Please tell us a bit about yourself, both at work and leisure.

 Most competitors either focus on sentiments (see Ravenpack, Yukka Labs) or market data (Bloomberg, Refinitiv, etc.).
 At aisot, we go one step further in the value chain and bridge the last mile in data-driven decision making.

 3. How did you get the business idea and take it from launch to the first customers?

 My two Co-Founders, Nino and Tian, did some groundbreaking research about Bitcoin volatility forecasting when we all worked at ETH Zurich.
 They then presented it at the IEEE International Conference on Data Mining (ICDM).
 Suddenly, they were approached by digital asset funds that were interested in learning more about their novel approach.
 We then evaluated the market potential of our forecasting solution and came to the conclusion that no comparable solution currently exists and potential applications go way beyond the financial services industry into logistics, retail and other sectors.
 Plenty of reasons to start building a company.
 We worked on an MVP, ran some tests with clients and had a steep learning curve.
-Now, 1.5 years later, we have a range of analytical and predictive signals, a growing number of paying clients and various new opportunities in our pipeline.
+Now, 1.5 years later, we have a range of real-time trading and asset management products, a growing number of paying clients and various new opportunities in our pipeline.
 The goal is to reach more than 1M USD in annual recurring revenues in the next 12 months.